ooni/probe-cli/internal/enginenetx/DESIGN.md

 6. try to defer sending the true `SNI` on the wire, therefore trying to avoid triggering potential residual censorship;

-7. provide a configuration file (`$OONI_HOME/engine/bridges.conf`) such that users can manually force using specific bridges and SNIs.
+7. allow users to force specific bridges and SNIs by edigint `$OONI_HOME/engine/bridges.conf`.

 The rest of this document explains how we designed for achieving these goals.